 If teaching coincides with the students professional goals, opportunities exist to gain college-level teaching experience through both laboratory instruction and classroom lectures.

 - What styles of shows do you do?

 The department takes pride in offering a wide range of theatrical genres to students and audiences.
-Two musicals are produced each season in combination with six plays which are presented in diverse styles.
+Musicals and plays of diverse styles are produced each season.

 - How do I apply to the program?

 - What types of job placement services are offered?

 Students are mentored into their respective professions by the major professor in their area (Lighting, Costumes, Scenery, or Technical Direction) with the purpose of meeting each individual student’s professional goals.